-Matthias R. Brust, Damla Turgut, Carlos H.C.
-Ribeiro[†] and Marcus Kaiser[‡]
+Matthias R. Brust\, Damla Turgut\, Carlos H.C.
+Ribeiro† and Marcus Kaiser‡

-Department of Electrical Engineering and Computer Science University of Central Florida, Orlando FL Email: {mbrust,turgut}@eecs.ucf.edu
+\Department of Electrical Engineering and Computer Science University of Central Florida, Orlando FL Email: {mbrust,turgut}@eecs.ucf.edu

+†Computer Science Division

-[†]Computer Science Division Technological Institute of Aeronautics, Brazil Email: carlos@ita.br
+Technological Institute of Aeronautics, Brazil

+Email: carlos@ita.br

-[‡]School of Computing Science, Newcastle University, UK and Department of Brain and Cognitive Sciences, Seoul National University, Korea Email: m.kaiser@ncl.ac.uk
+School of Computing Science, Newcastle University, UK and Department of Brain and Cognitive Sciences, Seoul National University, Korea Email: m.kaiser@ncl.ac.uk

 Abstract-Distributed systems such as the Internet and wireless sensor networks must provide a high degree of resilience against errors and attacks.
 Besides steps that increase reliability of data and resources of the network, the topology structure itself plays a crucial role in the efficacy of the fault-tolerance behavior.
 The network topology is a supportive factor to reduce or avoid malfunction behavior of the system after a strike on a strategic node or a random failure of a node.
-For a self-organizing topology with numerous nodes, it is necessary to have a local fault tolerance measure instead of collecting information of the entire network to adjust the topology locally when needed.
-The local clustering coefficient determines the degree of the connectedness of the node's neighbors.
+For a self-organizing topology with numerous nodes, it is necessary to have a local fault tolerance measure available instead of collecting information of the entire network to adjust the topology locally when needed.
+The local clustering coefficient measure determines the degree of how strong connected the neighbors of a node are.
 The correlation between the clustering coefficient and fault tolerance is an open research problem.